JianXu95/Rec-RAG/README.md

-# Rec-RAG
+# RALLRec
 RAG for recommendation.
-Official implementation for submission.
+Official implementation for WWWW'25 Short Paper.